 On Windows systems, after the initial indexing is complete, changes are detected within a few seconds of when the change occurs if the drive is in journaled mode.
 If the drive is not journaled, Index operates in platform-independent mode, and changes are detected during the next indexing pass.

 For files that have one or more NTFS hard links, Index records all hard links by the associated file reference number.
-This ensures that even if a hard link is removed, the remaining hard links are still valid connections in the database.
+This ensures that even if a hard link is removed, the remaining hard links are still in the database.

 After initial indexing, Index does not detect changes made to only the attributes of a file, such as creation or modification timestamps.
 If the contents of a file are modified, Index records the new file modification time stamp, but does not update the file creation time stamp.